smart-spectral-matching/ssm-client-python/docs/installation.rst

 Stable release
 --------------

-To install ssm-rest-python-client, run this command in your terminal:
+To install ssm-client, run this command in your terminal:

 .. code-block:: console

-    $ pip install ssm_rest_python_client
+    $ pip install ssm_client

-This is the preferred method to install ssm-rest-python-client, as it will always install the most recent stable release.
+This is the preferred method to install ssm-client, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.